samanthaweglinski/AirBnB/API_doc.md

     ```json
     {
-      "message": "Sorry, this spot is already booked for the specified dates",
+      "message": "Sorry, this Property is already booked for the specified dates",
       "statusCode": 403,
       "errors": {
         "startDate": "Start date conflicts with an existing booking",